 Professionalism: Bad tenants (aka “professional tenants”) can quickly make any landlord want to sell their investment property.
 Professional tenants often seek out unsophisticated landlords, where they find it easier to take advantage of any situation.
 With a system and process in place, you are less likely to encounter one of these tenants.
 The most costly expense is a bad tenant.
 A system will screen tenants and make recommendations to keep you out of trouble.

 Hemlane's mission is to elevate landlords and managers from running an intensive administrative shop to managing a successful and stress-free investment.
-We understand that you may not be ready for software to automate everything, so here is a tracking sheet to get your organization started:
+We understand that you may not be ready for software to automate everything, so here is a free rental property management tracking sheet: